icasimpan/ismael.casimpan.com/content/posts/lazada-user-interface-causes-disapointment-and-resentment-to-buyers.md

 draft: false
 ---

-First week of August, I bought a raspberry pi in Lazada and since it needs a keyboard and mouse and I don't have one, I searched and bought as well.
-I intentionally selected one that's unbranded and cheap since this is for a hobby only, I can always upgrade later if there's a need.
+First week of August, I bought a Raspberry Pi in Lazada.
+Since it needs a keyboard and mouse and I don’t have one, I searched and bought as well.
+I selected one that’s unbranded and cheap since this is only for a hobby.
+I can always upgrade later if needed.

 Below was the item I thought I was buying and getting:
 ![The item shown to me in Lazada which I thought was a mouse and keyboard set ](/images/01_lazada_chooseitem_mouse_only.png)

-Fast forward to delivery day of the supposed keyboard and mouse, I only received one item: "mouse only".
+Fast forward to delivery day of the supposed keyboard and mouse, I only received one item: “mouse only”.
 ![Item delivered was mouse only, lacking keyboard I expected](/images/07_delivered_item.jpg)

-Talked to the seller and I was told my order was just for a mouse.
-An image was shown to me with Chinese characters:
+Talked to the seller and got told that my order was for a mouse only.
+Seller showed me the item's picture with Chinese characters:
 ![Seller's point of view on what I ordered](/images/06_lazada_chooseitem_seller-pov.png)

-I asked that the keyboard be sent to me as it seems to be missing.
-However, seller told me to just send back the item but shipping fee will not be returned.
-Given that the item only costs around PHP200 + shipping of PHP 99.00 to my location that would be too much effort without even knowing if I will get a refund.
-So in short, I just decided to leave a review which I thought was fair enough.
+I asked the seller to send the keyboard as it seems to be missing.
+Seller told me to return back the item to them instead.
+They will send a refund except for the shipping fee.
+Given that the item only costs around PHP200 + shipping of PHP 99.00, that would be too much effort with less benefit.
+So in short, I decided to leave a review instead which I thought was fair enough.

 ![Initial review which was fair enough](/images/08_initial_review.png)

-I also sent Lazada messages via support center and messaged them directly through twitter.
+I also informed Lazada messages via support center.
+Direct messaged them as well through Twitter.

-Few days after, as I was reviewing my orders, I did notice that the price changes whenever I clicked the small pictures to the bottom right of the item.
+Few days after, I noticed that price changes whenever I click the small pictures to the bottom right of the item.

-However, it's still an issue: Buyers will NEVER notice it.
-Here's what I think all buyers had in mind when checking items such as this:
+It’s still an issue though: Buyers will NEVER notice it.
+Here’s what all buyers had in mind when checking items such as this:

 ![Here's my mind's attention after giving it further thought](/images/02_lazada_chooseitem_mouse_only-labeled.png)